muratk3n/thirdwave/en/README.md

 through the middle of Berlin to be a tangled mess of construction.
 As of yesterday, waiting for Berlin’s Godot is finally over"

 ---

+Plus what is the charge cycle?
+How many times can the said "efficient" charge/recharge be done?
+4000 times?
+Then what?
+Recycle the battery dealing with all that frickin acid..
+No thank you.

+---